SteveBarnett/Remixing/_thinking/zen-and-conflict.md

 - What story am I telling myself about my role in this?
 - Remember to relate to emotions as states
     - An experience of thought, mood, body
+- Be clear on you what you want from an interaction
+    - Intention guides attention

 ### Emotions